codacy/codacy-clang-tidy/docs/description/modernize-use-emplace.md

 `push_back` method with an explicitly-constructed temporary of the container element type.
 In this case, the corresponding `emplace_back` method results in less verbose and potentially more efficient code.
-Right now the check doesn’t support `push_front` and `insert`.
-It also doesn’t support `insert` functions for associative containers because replacing `insert` with `emplace` may result in
+Right now the check doesn't support `push_front` and `insert`.
+It also doesn't support `insert` functions for associative containers because replacing `insert` with `emplace` may result in
 [speed regression](https://htmlpreview.github.io/?https://github.com/HowardHinnant/papers/blob/master/insert_vs_emplace.html),
 but it might get support with some addition flag in the future.